seanwevans/TypeCrypt/docs/overview.md

 - **Zig – The Experimental Branch**
   - Explores new representations using `comptime` features and tests radical ideas.
   - Reports successful patterns back to the other branches.
+- **Racket – The Assembly Branch**
+  - Generates simple x86_64 assembly snippets for low-level exploration.
+  - Serves as a sandbox for examining minimal representations.

+Internally each branch shares the same core idea: derive a symmetric key from a `Type` and authenticate that a runtime `Value` matches that type before revealing the plaintext.
+The Haskell and Rust implementations both use fixed 32-byte keys per constructor and encrypt data with ChaCha20-Poly1305.
+Although this mapping is purely demonstrative, it shows how type satisfaction gates decryption.

 Changes generally flow from Haskell to Rust to Zig.
 Haskell establishes the formal semantics; Rust implements them in a production setting; Zig prototypes new concepts that may feed back upstream.